csjiangwm/YOLOv3-tensorflow/README.md

 #YOLOv3 Tensorflow Implementation
-A tensorflow implementation of YOLOv3.
+=A tensorflow implementation of YOLOv3.

 ##test
-If you want to test the model, you should:
+=If you want to test the model, you should:

 1. First download the weights file using "wget https://pjreddie.com/media/files/yolov3.weights"<br>
 2. Put the yolov3.weights into your path and run "python convert --ckpt 1 --weights_path yourpath" to convert the weights into .ckpt  <br>        ---For example, run